The 26 most beautiful sights and museums to visit in Groningen

-Built from 1885 to 1887, this neo-Gothic church contains a beautiful organ and a special hexagonal spire made of cast iron.
+Built from 1885 to 1887, this neo-Gothic church features a beautiful organ and a special hexagonal spire made of cast iron.

-Pictura is located in a beautiful, monumental building at the Martinikerkhof.
-Here, artists from various directions and disciplines exhibit.
+In a beautiful, monumental building at the Martinikerkhof you will find Pictura.
+Here artists from various directions and disciplines exhibit.

 Learn all about the maritime history of the North through a beautiful collection.
 You will find the museum in two medieval buildings.

 in each photo.